 Visit Tree Fall

-Tree Fall is open for docent-led tours every weekend from 10 am to 4 pm.
-If you plan to visit on a weekday, tours can be arranged in advance by calling (415) 561-2767.
+Tree Fall is open for docent-led tours every *weekend.
+Inclement weather closes.
+If you plan to visit outside of these hours, tours can be arranged in advance by calling (415) 561-2767.

 Located at 95 Anza Avenue,